sriramab/gamamanual/References/GAMLReferences/Operators.md

 ----
+[//]: # (keyword|operator_to_squares)
 ### `to_squares`

 #### Possible use:
+  * OP(`geometry`, `int`, `bool`) --->  `list<geometry>`
   * OP(`geometry`, `float`, `bool`) --->  `list<geometry>`
-  * OP(`geometry`, `int`, `bool`) --->  `list<geometry>`
   * OP(`geometry`, `int`, `bool`, `float`) --->  `list<geometry>`

 #### Result:
-A list of squares of the size corresponding to the given size that result from the decomposition of the geometry into squares (geometry, size, overlaps), if overlaps = true, add the squares that overlap the border of the geometryA list of a given number of squares from the decomposition of the geometry into squares (geometry, nb_square, overlaps, precision_coefficient), if overlaps = true, add the squares that overlap the border of the geometry, coefficient_precision should be close to 1.0A list of a given number of squares from the decomposition of the geometry into squares (geometry, nb_square, overlaps), if overlaps = true, add the squares that overlap the border of the geometry
+A list of a given number of squares from the decomposition of the geometry into squares (geometry, nb_square, overlaps), if overlaps = true, add the squares that overlap the border of the geometryA list of squares of the size corresponding to the given size that result from the decomposition of the geometry into squares (geometry, size, overlaps), if overlaps = true, add the squares that overlap the border of the geometryA list of a given number of squares from the decomposition of the geometry into squares (geometry, nb_square, overlaps, precision_coefficient), if overlaps = true, add the squares that overlap the border of the geometry, coefficient_precision should be close to 1.0

 #### Examples:
 ```
-list<geometry> var0 <- to_squares(self, 10.0, true); 	// var0 equals the list of squares of side size 10.0 corresponding to the discretisation into squares of the geometry of the agent applying the operator.
+list<geometry> var0 <- to_squares(self, 10, true); 	// var0 equals the list of 10 squares corresponding to the discretisation into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept
-list<geometry> var1 <- to_squares(self, 10, true, 0.99); 	// var1 equals the list of 10 squares corresponding to the discretisation into squares of the geometry of the agent applying the operator.
+list<geometry> var1 <- to_squares(self, 10.0, true); 	// var1 equals the list of squares of side size 10.0 corresponding to the discretisation into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept
-list<geometry> var2 <- to_squares(self, 10, true); 	// var2 equals the list of 10 squares corresponding to the discretisation into squares of the geometry of the agent applying the operator.
+list<geometry> var2 <- to_squares(self, 10, true, 0.99); 	// var2 equals the list of 10 squares corresponding to the discretisation into squares of the geometry of the agent applying the operator.
 The squares overlapping the border of the geometry are kept
 ```